-NFL 2018 Super Bowl Preview
+NFL 2018 Preview

 NFL on ESPN of Australia vs Free to Air

-ESPN, the original home of the NFL in Australia, will broadcast every Thursday night, Sunday night and Monday night regular season contest, Live and in HD, along with two marquee Thanksgiving day matches, as well as every playoff game and one of the world’s biggest sporting events, Super Bowl 52 on February 4, 2018, for up to 64 live events.
+ESPN, the original home of the NFL in Australia, will broadcast every Thursday night, Sunday night and Monday night regular season contest, Live and in HD, along with two marquee Thanksgiving day matches, as well as every playoff game and one of the world’s biggest sporting events, Super Bowl 53 on February 4, 2019, for up to 64 live events.

 In Addition to televising these live games, ESPN of Australia (Foxtel) will typically offer these same matches with NFL TV replays airing later that same day.

-The Super Bowl 2018 Free to Air offering will be broadcast via 7mate, and the Seven Network streaming service will televise up to two live Sunday afternoon games, which generally air starting between 3:00 am and 7:00 am Sydney time on Monday morning, as well as select Sunday Night contests which will be shared with ESPN.
+The NFL 2018 Free to Air offering will be broadcast via 7mate, and the Seven Network streaming service will televise up to two live Sunday afternoon games, which generally air starting between 3:00 am and 7:00 am Sydney time on Monday morning, as well as select Sunday Night contests which will be shared with ESPN.

-NFL Super Bowl 2018 Live TV (AEDT)
+NFL 2018 Live TV (AEDT)

 TV fixtures shown as Sydney time, adjust for regional differences.
-Exact games to be shown via 7Mate for NFL playoffs still to be determined.

 AFC Teams to Watch